Mozilla-Actions/sccache-action/README.md

 ## Prepare a new release

-1. Update README.md in the examplee
+1. Update the example in README.md
 1. Update version in `package.json`
 1. Run `npm i --package-lock-only`
 1. Tag a new release